JochenMan/yetanotherppt/README.md

 # Yet Another PowerPoint

-Transform Markdown (`.md`) or ReStructuredText (`.rst`) documents into beautiful interactive HTML presentations using Pandoc + Reveal.js.
-Since the built-in `?print-pdf` functionality of Reveal.js proved unreliable, PDF export is handled by Puppeteer, which uses Chromium to render `presentation.html` and capture each slide as a screenshot. **Pure Docker approach** – works from any directory with zero file system clutter!
+Transform Markdown (.md) or ReStructuredText (.rst) documents into HTML presentations with Pandoc and Reveal.js.
+PDF export is handled by Puppeteer with Chromium, and both outputs are served locally.
+When you edit the source file, the HTML and PDF are automatically rebuilt.

 ## Quick Install